Bei-er/wiggle-spine/README.md

   * *wiggle bright* - 1x addressable LED drive (SPI/WS2811).
 Consists of RJ45 cable driver and receiver boards, so the signal can travel.
 Typically drives ~1000 LEDs at 100fps.

 * Multiple spines can be synchronized with cheap twisted-pair cable
-  * The USB links can go to the same or different computers, depending on how much processing power you need
+  * USB links can go to the same or different computers, depending on how much processing power you need
   * Everyone shares a common audio clock and timestamps

-internals
+Internals
 ---------

 Wiggleport is an open source hardware design optimized for simple and straightforward real-time performance.
 It's based around an FTDI FT2232H high-speed USB FIFO interface, combined with a precision clock synthesizer and a tiny FPGA for glue logic.
 It stays simple and inexpensive by doing much of the work in software, relying on the powerful CPUs available on even small embedded Linux boards now.